MarFerDom/MarFerDom/README.md

 - I’m interested in building robust automatic behaviour.
 As agnostic as they come.

-- I’m looking to learn, always, and that's it
+- I’m looking to learn, always, and that's it.

 - If you have a project that involves a lot of brainstorming and tinkering, I’d love to hear about/be part of it.